-Cloud computing is making the revolutionary collaboration models of today's European e-Infrastructure more broadly accessible and applicable.
+Cloud computing is making the revolutionary This will aim to look at the legal framework for cloud e-Infrastructure more broadly accessible open and competitive market for IT services. and applicable.
 Clouds can allow businesses, governments and educational institutes to access services and data on demand, and pay for what they need at the point of use.
 For those who need large amounts of computing power for short periods of time, the cloud appears to be the perfect solution, as well as a useful complement to existing e-Infrastructures.